DannyVarod/pxt-microbit-microx/README.md

 * Line tracker with 2 channels or 3 channels (2 channel line tracker / 3 channel line tracker)
     * Tested with "Tracker Sensor V2.1" (a red board), 3 channels, worked
     * Tested with keyestudio, 3 channels, only 2 channels worked, 3rd didn't work due to hardware problem (potentiometer issue - either always on or always off, no in between)
-    * Tested with Armorbit sensor - 2 channels, over sensitive, couldn't use
+    * Tested with PowerBrick sensor - 2 channels, sensor was over sensitive, couldn't use with paper
 * Ultrasonic distance
-    * Tested with Armorbit sensor
+    * Tested with PowerBrick sensor
     * Tested with KittenBot "Ultrasonic Sensor V1.0"

 ### Motors and Servos: